eaedk/Git-and-GitHub-final-assignment/README.md

 | 2 |  -             |  -             | https://       |
 | 3 |  -             |  -             | https://       |

+**NB**: `Do not modify` the general structure of this table above to avoid issue of evaluation, just fill the rows .

 ## Setup
 Install the required packages to be able to run the evaluation locally.